How to get my flowering plants to bloom?

-It is a common garden question, “Why won’t my plant bloom?” or “Why are my plants no longer blooming?”
-Our garden experts share their advice on the causes of why your plant is not in bloom.
+It is a common garden question, “Why won’t flowering plants bloom?” or “Why are my flowering plants no longer blooming?”
+Our garden experts share their advice on some of the most popular flowering plants and the causes of why your plant is not in bloom.

 Why is my Iris not blooming?